 It was the summer before I started 4th grade.

 Mom had just purchased my textbooks for the new school year.
 As usual, I quickly unwrapped each and one of them to start reading.
 Flipping through the pages of the turquoise “Historia del Mundo Antiguo” (History of the Ancient World), a photo caught my eye: Nefertiti.
 I loved her golden jewelry and black eyeliner.
 For the next couple of days, I would be devouring every single page depicting Ancient Egypt.

 I must go there.
 Someday.
 I must see these temples with my own eyes.

 And just like that, I finally made it happen in 2008.
 For a full year I was living in Egypt, learning Arabic thanks to a full-ride academic scholarship.
 For a year before that, I prepped intensely, fueled by the passion ignited in me that summer of 1996.
 After that year in the Middle East, I embarked to Morocco to study some more and, 7 months later, my country counter clicked past 20.

-Where did I draw most of my travel inspiration?
+Where did I draw most of my travel inspiration from?

 While many places inspired me to travel, Cairo, Egypt was quite defining in my life.
-I was traveling with a broken heart and fighting depression back then for the second time.
-I felt quite defiant toward life in general.
+I was traveling with a broken heart back then…and I felt quite defiant toward life in general.
 The emotions this huge city got out of me were intense.
 Some days I was head over heels for it; while on others, I absolutely hated it.

-On the ups, I was deeply interested in interacting with the locals, practice my Arabic, and get to know Egypt deeply.
-I visited the Pyramids of Giza 4 times, found my favorite place on Earth in Dahab, sailed down the Nile on a felucca, and came across dozens of Ancient Egyptian temples.
+On the ups, I was deeply interested in interacting with the locals, practicing my Arabic, and getting to know Egypt deeply.
+I visited the Pyramids of Giza 4 times, found my my favorite place on Earth in Dahab, sailed down the Nile on a felucca, and came across dozens of Ancient Egyptian temples.